 1-3.
 Model a 1-bit delay line shift register using the above code.
 Develop a testbench and simulate the design using the stimuli provided below.
-Assign Clk to SW15, ShiftIn to SW0, and output ShiftOut to LED0.
+Assign Clk, ShiftIn, and output ShiftOut.
 Verify the design in hardware.

-- 1-3-1.
-Open Vivado and create a blank project called lab6\1\3. - 1-3-2.
+1-3-1.
+Open Vivado and create a blank project called lab6 1 3.

+- 1-3-2.
 Create and add the VHDL module that will model the 1-bit delay line shift register using the provided code. - 1-3-3.
 Develop a testbench and simulate the design. - 1-3-4.
-Synthesize the design.

-- 1-3-5.
-Create and add the XDC file, assigning Clk to SW15, ShiftIn to SW0, and ShiftOut to LED0. - 1-3-6.
+Create and add the Verilog module that will model the 4-bit register with synchronous reset, set, and load control signals. - 1-3-5.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins.
+Note: You may have to add the CLOCK_DEDITCATED_ROUTE property for the Clk pin depending on which switch you select. - 1-3-6.
+Synthesize the design. - 1-3-7.
 Implement the design.